aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/annotations/updatefreetextannotation/_index.md

 This is a standard `try-catch` block that catches any exceptions that may occur while executing the code and prints the error message to the console.

-## Conclusion

-In this article, we have provided a step-by-step guide to explain the C# source code of the Update Free Text Annotation feature of Aspose.PDF for .NET.
-By following these steps, you can easily update the font size and color of free text annotations in your PDF documents using Aspose.PDF for .NET.

 ### Example source code for Update Free Text Annotation using Aspose.PDF for .NET

 Before diving into the explanation of the code, let's first take a look at the code itself.
 This code example shows how to update the properties of a free text annotation in a PDF document using Aspose.PDF for .NET.